OpenAstronomy/openastronomy.github.io/_projects/2026/sunpy/radiospectra.md

 ---
 name: Improving radiospectra’s Functionality and Interoperability
 # Add a short one line description of your project
-desc: Improving radiospectra’s interoperability with SunPy and more broadly with scientific Python and implement commonly requested usability features such as background subtraction.
+desc: Improving radiospectra’s interoperability by redesining the spectral data container and adding commonly requested usability features
 # Student requirements:
 requirements:
  - python